released/MS51_CAP/README.md

 	- with origrinal setting (TIMER2 = sys clock , 24MHz) , will cause over flow if freq too slow

-	- change TIMER 2 clock div to 64 , and clear TIMER2 flag with TIMER2 interrupt
+	- change TIMER 2 clock div to 64 , and clear TIMER2 flag with TIMER2 interrupt (optional)

+	- add define (ENABLE_CAP_IRQ , ENABLE_CAP_POLLING) , to enable CAP function by interrupt or polling

+		- need to set captur function to high priority , with timer interrupt enable

 	- move width variable from local to global